A Veterans Day Message

 November 11, 2019

 Veterans Day is a federal holiday in the United States to honor military veterans.
-Originally called Armistice Day, it is celebrated in parallel with the international Armistice Day and Remembrance Day, which are celebrated to mark the anniversary of the end of World War I. The major hostilities of WWI were formally ended at the 11th hour of the 11th day of the 11th month of the year 1918, when the Armistice of Germany went into effect.
+Originally called Armistice Day, it is celebrated in parallel with the international Armistice Day and Remembrance Day, which are celebrated to mark the anniversary of the end of World War I. The major hostilities of WWI formally ended at the 11th hour of the 11th day of the 11th month of the year 1918, when the Armistice of Germany went into effect.
 “Armistice” means an agreement by both sides to stop fighting.
 At the urging of major U.S. veteran organizations, Armistice Day was renamed Veterans Day in 1954.

 How is Veterans Day different from Memorial Day?